-Lakhimpur Kheri violence: SIT issues summons to 12 farmers
+Lakhimpur Kheri Violence: SIT Issues Summons To 12 Farmers

 Advocate Harjeet Singh, who is representing the farmers, said, "A few farmers were earlier summoned for questioning under lenient sections as they were part of the mob but were not involved in the violence.
 The farmers who received the summons now are the ones who are witnesses in the case of the murder of farmers.
 We are waiting for the SIT to find the two other accused in the convoy who managed to escape."

-Four farmers and a journalist were allegedly mowed down by Union Minister Ajay Misra Teni's son Ashish Misra's convoy.
+Four farmers and a journalist were reportedly mowed down by Union Minister Ajay Misra Teni's son Ashish Misra's convoy.

 Angry farmers had then in retaliation allegedly killed three BJP workers and torched two SUVs that were part of the convoy.